MacKeeper Review 2026: Mac’s Best Friend

 Our experience

-We had a good experience testing MacKeeper on our Macbook.
-It was nice to find an antivirus program designed for our device, instead of a watered down program made for Windows.
+We had a good experience testing MacKeeper on our MacBook.
+It was refreshing to find an antivirus designed specifically for macOS rather than a secondary version adapted from Windows software.

 MacKeeper dashboard before initial scan.

-Once the software was setup, we were unclear about the available scans.
-Our download started with the Find & Fix scan, which went through our device for cyberthreats, performance issues, and junk.
-We could also assign an email for data breach monitoring.
+Once the software was set up, we were unclear about the available scans.
+Our download started with the Find & Fix scan, which checked our device for cyberthreats, performance issues, and junk files.
+We could also enter an email address for data breach monitoring.

 There's also a tab labeled Antivirus, where you need to set up real-time protection.
 We had to allow MacKeeper some permissions on our device to enable real-time protection and run scans.